aklsh/EE2003/readme.txt

 Setup
 -----
-This setup assumes that you like to keep your global .profile clean and would like to add project-specific ENV_VARS(tools) to a separate file(directory) in the project.
+This setup assumes that you like to keep your global .profile clean and would like to add project-specific ENV_VARS and tools you normally wouldn't use for any other purpose, to a separate file(directory) in the project.
 For this, direnv[4] is recommended.
 The .envrc present here assumes that you install the required tools in tools/ directory here.

 DroneCI requires you to keep DRONE_TOKEN and DRONE_SERVER as ENV_VARS.
 Please add your DRONE_TOKEN credential to .envrc as: